qingzhong066/qingzhong.github.io/index.md

 *Boston, MA*
 *Oct 2024 – present*

-- Assist in social events to promote the development of female graduate students in science and engineering fields, facilitate communication among members with diverse backgrounds
+- Contribute to and support social events aimed at empowering female graduate students in science and engineering disciplines.
+- Actively participate in initiatives fostering a diverse and inclusive community within STEM fields.

 &nbsp;

 ***